blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 A major advance came in the 1950s with the introduction of the Metropolis algorithm by Nicholas Metropolis and his colleagues Marshall Rosenbluth, Arianna Rosenbluth, Augusta Teller, and Edward Teller at Los Alamos National Laboratory.
 This method combined Monte Carlo techniques with the mathematics of Markov Chains -- theoretical frameworks that describe sequences of possible events in which the probability of each event depends only on the state attained in the previous event, not the full history.
 This *memoryless* property of Markov Chains makes them especially useful for exploring complex parameter spaces in a controlled (yet random) fashion.
 In the Metropolis algorithm, a Markov Chain is constructed in such a way that, over time, it produces samples from a desired probability distribution -- or, equivalently, yields a set of parameters that minimizes a cost function (more on this equivalency in the [Algorithm]({{< ref "2-mcmc-mv-swim/#algorithm" >}}) section).

 Why would anyone want to do this?
-Well, in short, there quite a few ways in which nuclear fusion does not happen, and Nicholas Metropolis and his colleagues wanted very badly for it to happen.
-I would say more, but that's literally all I know -- my apologies in advance to Iran, South Korea, and Saudi Arabia.
+Well, in short, there quite a few ways in which nuclear fission does not happen, and Nicholas Metropolis and his colleagues wanted very badly for it to happen.
+I would say more, but that's literally all I know, and even if I did know more, I probably wouldn't say more -- apologies in advance to Iran, South Korea, and Saudi Arabia.

 {{< figure src="markov_chain.png" id="markov_chain" width="200" caption="A diagram representing a two-state Markov process.
 The numbers are the probability of changing from one state to another state [source: [Wikipedia Commons](https://en.wikipedia.org/wiki/Markov_chain)]." numbered=true >}}